ScienceTogether/sciencetogether.github.io/_posts/2017-03-11-SciTogSummary.md

 company provides a service of data scientist teams that work remotely, and she explained how they've managed to do so, which tools they use and which rules they follow.
 In (very)short this was by following the next steps:
- - Daily scrum meetings.
+ - daily scrum meetings;
- - Daily video Q&A session (with a moderator controlling everyone talks).
+ - daily video Q&A session (with a moderator controlling everyone talks);
- - Weekly social get-together where everyone brings a drink (weird at first).
+ - weekly social get-together where everyone brings a drink (weird at first);
- - Let the other people when you are away.
+ - let the other people when you are away.

-She was asked few questions afterwards about remote teams working at very different time-zones, to which in her experience only happened one and the person adapted the others team member time zone.
+Kim was asked few questions afterwards about remote teams working at very different time-zones, to which in her experience only happened one and the person adapted the others team member time zone.